Rhino (character): Powers and abilities

 A series of mutagenic chemical and radiation treatments provide the Rhino with superhuman strength, stamina, durability, and speed, all which were further augmented by gamma rays.
 His incredible speed allows him to run at high velocities, especially over short distances.
 Sytsevich frequently "charges" his opponents in this manner, enabling him to cause great harm to most enemies in the surrounding area.
-He is, however, notorious for his lack of agility and slow reaction time, which makes it difficult for him to change direction when running at high speeds.
+He is known for his lack of agility and slow reaction time, which makes it difficult for him to change direction when running at high speeds.
 As such, his fighting style is focused more on melee attacks.

 Rhino suit

 Sytsevich possesses a thick polymer suit that resembles the physique of a rhinoceros, including two horns, and covers everything but his face.
 The suit is resistant to damage and extreme temperatures and these horns are capable of penetrating two-inch plate steel.
 His first, cruder suit was originally bonded to his skin during a rocket crash and he went through several attempts to remove it.

 After the first suit's destruction, Justin Hammer created a second, removable iteration with improved strength and durability.